neondatabase/website/content/docs/guides/vercel-manual.md

 ## Prerequisites

 - A Neon project.
-If you do not have one, see [Create your first project](/docs/get-started-with-neon/setting-up-a-project).
+If you do not have one, see [Create a project](/docs/manage/projects#create-a-project).
 - A [Vercel account](https://vercel.com).
 - A project deployed to Vercel.
 If you do not have one, see [Creating a project](https://vercel.com/docs/concepts/projects/overview#creating-a-project), in the _Vercel documentation_.